What is Public EDB (Pub1.edb) Mailboxes?

 Solution – Kernel for Exchange Server

-This tool is an expertly optimized, user-friendly solution designed to tackle even the most severe Exchange Server errors.
-It enables you to recover Pub1.edb and Priv1.edb mailboxes without compromising the properties, structure, or formatting of emails.
-The EDB to PST Converter software is intelligently programmed to offer intuitive migration options such as Office 365, Public Folders, Live Exchange Server, Archive Mailboxes, and more.
-Additionally, the software operates seamlessly with Windows 10, MS Outlook 2016, and MS Exchange Server 2016 platforms.
+The tool is expertly optimized user-friendly solution to eliminate all severe Exchange Server errors.
+It assists you to recover Pub1.edb and Priv1.edb mailboxes without affecting the properties, structure, and formatting of emails.
+EDB to PST software is intelligently programmed to incorporate intuitive migration options like Office 365, Public Folders, Live Exchange Server, Archive Mailboxes, etc. In addition, the software works proficiently with Windows 10, MS Outlook 2016, and MS Exchange Server 2016 platforms.